wandb/aihackercup/README.md

 **Time Limit**

-There will be a 30minute time limit to generate solutions for all 5 problems, the MistraAI api will be used when running the submitted code.
+There will be a 20 minute time limit to generate solutions for all 5 problems, the MistraAI api will be used when running the submitted code.

 **One prize per individual**